Things to do and what to see at Meteora

-Making plans to visit Meteora and you are not sure which is the best itinerary for your travel plans?
+Plan to visit Meteora in 2022 and you are not sure which is the best itinerary for your travel plans?
 You are in the right place!
-Below we have prepared some tips and suggestions on how to better organize an itinerary for your Meteora visit.
+Below we give some tips and ideas on how to better organize an itinerary for your trip to Meteora.

 One of the first things you need to check is the sights you wish to visit during your stay here.
 Meteora offers a wide range of sights and things to do, all listed on our website in the “what to see” and the “things to do” sections.
 Of course, the things that you’ll do and see always depend on the time and energy you wish to spend in each place you visit.
-So make sure to allocate enough time for Meteora, if that is possible because this is a destination that truly offers a magical and unique travel experience.
+So make sure to allocate enough time for Meteora, if that’s possible because it’s a destination that truly offers a magical and unique travel experience.

 The main attraction of Meteora is, of course, this “out of this world” geological marvel and the 6 active monasteries sitting on top of these immense rocks.
 There is a timetable for visiting hours of the Meteora monasteries that you’ll have to check first.
 From Monday to Friday, one or two monasteries, depending on the season remain closed.
 During the weekend all 6 active monasteries are open to visitors from morning until late afternoon.
 The timetable and the opening days change with every season.
 There are 2 seasons of the visiting hours: the Winter period (November to March) and the Summer (April to October).